Manual

 Introduction

 The makefiles project is a set of universal makefiles for building any project with Gnu tools (gcc, Gnu make etc.).
-The idea is that you write a trivial Makefile which simply includes a universal makefile and it does the rest for you.
+The idea is that you write a trivial Makefile which simply includes these universal makefiles and it does the rest for you.
 This makes it very easy to set up new projects and to ensure consistency of builds in a multi-library project.

 These rules do the following tasks: